0xshikhar/PressProtocol/web-app/IMPLEMENTATION.md

-# AnonPress Web App - Implementation Summary
+# PressProtocol Web App - Implementation Summary

 ## Overview

-The AnonPress web application has been successfully implemented according to the v2 specifications.
+The PressProtocol web application has been successfully implemented according to the v2 specifications.
 This document provides a comprehensive overview of what has been built and how to use it.

 ## Completed Features